ArthurHub/Android-Image-Cropper/README.md

 =======
 The Cropper is an image cropping tool.
 It provides a way to set an image in XML and programmatically, and displays a resizable crop window on top of the image.
 Calling the method getCroppedImage() will then return the Bitmap marked by the crop window.

-Furthermore, developers are able to customize the following attributes (both via XML and programmatically):
+Developers can customize the following attributes (both via XML and programmatically):

 - appearance of guidelines in the crop window
 - whether the aspect ratio is fixed or not